 Here is the original interview

-In the early 1990s we were already delivering 3D models to manufacturing with complete documentation, I hate the word "2D Drawings", these were associated information documents.
+In the early 1990s we were already delivering 3D models to manufacturing with complete documentation, I hate the word "2D Drawings", these were AIDs (Associated Information Documents).
 We would deliver 3D wireframe and surfaced parts by IGES.
-In 1995, solid modeling became available on the PC with CADKEY, Solidwork, IronCAD and all of the high end systems.
+In 1995, solid modeling became available on the PC with CADKEY, Solidworks, IronCAD and all of the high end systems.
 We were then delivering solid models with IGES and STEP files.

 Boeing was delivering IGES or STEP files from the late 1980's.